What Are Garden Snakes?

 - Fish (when living close to water bodies)

-Garden snakes usually hunt in the early morning, late afternoon and early evening, when the temperature is warm.
+Garden snakes usually hunt in the early morning, late afternoon, and early evening, when the temperature is warm.
 They find their prey using their good sense of smell.
-They use various hunting methods such as ambushing, craning and peering, in order to capture the prey.
+They use various hunting methods such as ambushing, craning, and peering in order to capture prey.
 They immobilize their prey with their sharp teeth and quick reflexes.
 Their saliva may be slightly toxic to some of their smaller prey.
-These snakes swallow their food whole.
-If the prey is small, it is immediately swallowed alive.
-If the prey is large, the garden snake unhinges its jaws to ease swallowing.
-With this ability, the garden snake can swallow a wide variety of prey.